From Competition to Synergy: Unlocking Reinforcement Learning for Subject-Driven Image Generation: Experiments

 While Harmonic Mean and $\text{Tanh}$ functions both designed to encourage balance, yielding promising results by successfully avoiding reward hacking, $\text{Tanh}$ function proves superior, attaining the highest HPS-v3 score of 8.32 while maintaining a strong, balanced performance across all metrics.

 We attribute the success to its ideal mathematical properties for this task: its bounded and symmetric nature provides a stable and consistent signal.
-Therefore, we adopt it as the synergy function. \paragraph{Effect of GRPO versus SFT.} To further validate the efficacy of our online RL approach, we conduct a direct comparison against Supervised Fine-Tuning (SFT).
-We fine-tune the UNO (base) model using SFT on the same 10k high-quality data curated for our experiments.
+Therefore, we adopt it as the synergy function. \paragraph{Comparison with RL and SFT.} To further validate the efficacy of our online RL approach, we conduct a direct comparison against Supervised Fine-Tuning (SFT) and a recent offline preference optimization baseline, RPO~\cite{subject_rl}.
+We fine-tune the UNO (base) model using SFT and RPO on the same 10k high-quality data curated for our experiments.
 The results, presented in Table~\ref{tab:ablation}, show that SFT yields only marginal or even negative changes compared to the base model.
-The DINO score sees a negligible increase from 0.760 to 0.762, while the holistic HPS-v3 score actually decreases from 7.87 to 7.43.
-This outcome is consistent with the understanding of SFT as a form of behavior cloning.
-Since the base model is already well-trained on a similar data distribution, simply continuing to imitate this static dataset offers no clear path to resolving the complex fidelity-editability trade-off and can even lead to a form of overfitting that degrades overall perceptual quality.
+Since the base model is already well-trained on a similar data distribution, simply continuing to imitate this static dataset offers no clear path to resolving the complex trade-off.
+Conversely, while offline RPO significantly improves identity fidelity (DINO: 0.852), it incurs severe competitive degradation in text alignment, with the HPS-v3 score dropping drastically to 4.47.
+This indicates that RPO tends to overfit the reference image, failing to balance conflicting objectives due to its static harmonic mean aggregation and the inherent challenge of constructing balanced offline preference pairs (implementation details in Appendix~\ref{app:experimental}).
 In contrast, our Customized-GRPO method demonstrates significant performance gains across both objectives.

+\paragraph{Dynamic Weight Bounds Analysis.} For dynamic weight bounds $w_{max}, w_{min}$, we evaluate the impact of different dynamic ranges on model performance while keeping other hyper-parameters fixed.
+The results are presented in Table~\ref{tab:dynamic_weight}.
+Our observations reveal two notable trends: \textbf{overly aggressive decay} ($w_{min}\le0.1$) causes \textit{semantic collapse} in the final denoising stages, where the model tends to overfit the reference image and fails to adhere to textual constraints.
+Conversely, \textbf{insufficient dynamic range}($w_{max}:w_{mian} = 0.6:0.4$) fails to resolve competitive degradation, resulting in drops for both DINO (0.795) and HPS-v3 (7.88) compared to the optimal setting.
+Based on these results, we adopt $w_{max}:w_{mian} = 0.7:0.3$ as the default configuration in this work.